150+ Ways to say I LOVE YOU in Different Languages ❤️ (w/ Pronunciation!)

 I LOVE YOU IN DIFFERENT LANGUAGES

-With pronunciation.
 In brackets you will find how to pronounce the word as it can often be difficult to know how to vocalise the word just by reading or looking at the direct translation.

 Let’s go… Scroll to the bottom for a little bonus! ↓↓